 Island life brings plenty of benefits, especially for beach lovers.
 Our parishes are littered with beautiful beaches featuring sloping sand dunes, scattered shells and the surf rolling into the shore.
 Dingieshowe in Orkney’s East Mainland is one of the best.
 Leave the small car park and head down to the beach to be greeted with a sharp blast of sea air.
 You’ll probably be watched carefully by a seal, bobbing gently in the water, as you stroll along the sand.

 No visit to Orkney would be complete without going on the hunt for a glimpse of these little characters.
-You’ll find puffins—or ‘Tammie Norries’ in local dialect—at a number of sites, including Marwick Head in the West Mainland, the Castle o’ Burrian in Westray, and on the west coast of Hoy.
+You’ll find puffins—or ‘Tammie Norries’ in local dialect—at a number of sites between May and August, including Marwick Head in the West Mainland, the Castle o’ Burrian in Westray, and on the west coast of Hoy.
 They are fantastic to watch, with their brightly coloured beaks and big orange feet standing out amongst the seabird cities of Orkney’s cliffs.

 The site of many a school trip for Orcadian pupils, some local folk might be guilty of overlooking Skara Brae in their later years.
 But a trip back in time at the site is an absolute must when in Orkney.
 The 5,000 year old village was uncovered by a winter storm in 1850—the sand and grass was stripped back to reveal a network of houses complete with dressers, stone beds and hearths, shining a light on how ancient Orcadians lived and worked.
 The structures are perched above the beach at the Bay of Skaill.
 Visit during a wild westerly gale for a real, invigorating Orkney experience!